Home

 Courses relevant for your Master's project can be found in the project description, or by consulting your supervisor, or your preferred research group.

 NB!!
-This process is our top priority during the semester start week, and we strive to help all students through this process!
+This process is our top priority during the semester start week, do not hesitate to reach out!

 Master's Projects in Geochemistry and geobiology